prasaddd77/SwarBhaav/README.md

     -   Swar Dataset
     -   WhatsApp Chats

-## Usage

--   Access the application by visiting the appropriate URL in your browser.
--   Log in with your credentials to access the dashboard.
--   Explore the chat analysis, Swar sentiment analysis, and reporting features based on your user role.

 <!-- ## Contributing

 Contributions are welcome!
 Please follow our [Contributing Guidelines](CONTRIBUTING.md) to get started. -->